enkidevs/curriculum/kotlin/kotlin-advanced-features/kotlin-exception-handling/kotlin-exception-intro.md

 val result = 10 / 0
 ```

-> 💥 When an exception happens, we say it caused the program to crash.

 Kotlin provides tools to:
 1. Detect exceptions (using `try`)
 2. Handle exceptions (using `catch`)
 3. Clean up resources (using `finally`)
-4. Create custom exceptions (extending `Exception`)

 > 🎯 Handling exceptions is like giving your program a second chance to deal with the error gracefully.